Dehydrogenation

 In chemistry, dehydrogenation is a chemical reaction that involves the removal of hydrogen, usually from an organic molecule.
 It is the reverse of hydrogenation.
 Dehydrogenation is important, both as a useful reaction and a serious problem.
-At its simplest, it is useful way of converting alkanes, which are relatively inert and thus low-valued, to olefins, which are reactive and thus more valuable.
+At its simplest, it is a useful way of converting alkanes, which are relatively inert and thus low-valued, to olefins, which are reactive and thus more valuable.
 Alkenes are precursors to aldehydes (R\sCH=O), alcohols (R\sOH), polymers, and aromatics.
 As a problematic reaction, the fouling and inactivation of many catalysts arises via coking, which is the dehydrogenative polymerization of organic substrates.

 Enzymes that catalyze dehydrogenation are called dehydrogenases.